kbfinley/INST447/README.md

-# Data Science: Fall 2024 📊
+# INST447: Data Sources and Manipulation 📊
-INST447: Data Sources and Manipulation
+Examines approaches to locating, acquiring, manipulating, and disseminating data.
+Imperfection, biases, and other problems in data are examined, and methods for identifying and correcting such problems are introduced.
+The course covers other topics such as automated collection of large data sets, and extracting, transforming, and reformatting a variety of data and file types.